-Appendix A contains a list of plant species recorded during the September 2008 plant survey.
-The following points summarise the findings of the September 2008 plant survey for the T1-3 Overflow area:
+Appendix A contains a list of plant species recorded during the December 2008 plant survey.
+The following points summarise the findings of the December 2008 plant survey for the T1-3 Overflow area:

-- 1. 49 plant species were recorded.
-This consisted of seven native species, three AQIS listed weed species and 39 exotic species; - The AQIS listed weed species recorded were included Red Natal Grass (Melinis repens), Canadian Fleabane (Conyza canadensis) and Common Reed (Phragmites australis).
-Only one of these species, Canadian Fleabane, was not recorded during the previous June 2008 plant survey in this area (i.e. the remaining two species were recorded); - 3.
-The recorded AQIS listed weed species occurred along the majority on the eastern side of the T1-3 Overflow area and within the constructed northern drain; - 4.
+- 1. Sixty-two plant species were recorded.
+This consisted of seven native species, three AQIS listed weed species and 52 exotic species; - 2.
+The AQIS listed weed species recorded were Red Natal Grass (Melinis repens), Flax-leaf Fleabane (Conyza bonariensis) and Common Reed (Phragmites australis).
+Only one of these species, Flax-leaf Fleabane, was not recorded during the previous Sepember 2008 plant survey in this area (i.e. the remaining two species were previously recorded) but has been recorded in previous surveys; - 3.
+The recorded AQIS listed weed species occurred along the majority of the eastern side of the T1-3 Overflow area and within the constructed northern drain; - 4.
 No individuals of the AQIS listed Siam Weed (Chromolaena odorata) were located during the plant survey; - 5.
-No LPR declared species were located during the September 2008 plant survey; - 6.
-Locally occurring exotic grasses such as Couch Grass (Cynodon dactylon) as well as exotic herbaceous species such as Sweet Melilotus (Melilotus indicus) and Cut-leaf Evening Primrose (Oenothera laciniata) were the dominant groups of exotic species observed throughout the majority of the T1-3 Overflow area; - 7.
-Species diversity of AQIS listed weed species have remained consistent in comparison to the previous June 2008 survey results whilst abundance and coverage have declined; and - 8.
-Species diversity of exotic species has slightly increased whilst abundance and coverage have remained relatively consistent in comparison to the previous June 2008 survey results.
+Broad-leaved Peppertree (Schinus terebinthfolia), which is an LPR declared species was recorded in the December 2008 plant survey; - 6.
+Locally occurring exotic grasses such as Couch Grass (Cynodon dactylon) and Rhodes Grass (Chloris gayana) as well as exotic herbaceous and vine species such as Cut-leaf Evening Primrose (Oenothera laciniata), Verano Stylo (Stylosanthes hamata) and Siratro (Macroptilium atropurpurem) were the dominant groups of exotic species observed throughout the majority of the T1-3 Overflow area; - 7.
+Species diversity of AQIS listed weed species has remained consistent in comparison to the previous September 2008 survey results whilst abundance and coverage have slightly increased; and - 8.
+Species diversity, abundance and coverage of exotic species has increased in comparison to the previous September 2008 survey results.